Using GitHub Action

 uses: bearer/bearer-action@v2

-This will run the security report, display the results to the action summary screen within GitHub, and flag the action as pass or fail based on whether Bearer's default rules pass or fail.
+This will run the security report, show the report in the job log, and flag the action as pass or fail based on whether Bearer's default rules pass or fail.

 Further configuration